MCERF: Advancing Multimodal LLM Evaluation of Engineering Documentation with Enhanced Retrieval: Introduction

 Overall, this work advances the DesignQA text-based retrieval framework toward a practical and modular framework capable of reading and reasoning over real-world multimodal engineering documentation.
 Beyond Formula SAE, these methods have broader implications for intelligent design assistants, compliance checking, and technical documentation analysis across engineering domains.
 The key contributions are designed to be model-agnostic: (i) a modular multimodal retrieval-reasoning interface that separates retriever, reasoner, and router, (ii) evidence that maintaining document layout/visual structure during retrieval is a dominant consideration in building QA accuracy, and (iii) routing and specialization patterns (Hybrid, Vision2Text, SelfConsistency) that continue to apply even as foundation models change.
 The rest of the paper is structured as follows.
 Section~\ref{sec:BackGround} describes the DesignQA dataset and RAG background.
 Section~\ref{sec:Methodology} presents the proposed MCERF methodology, including the multimodal retriever, reasoning strategies, and adaptive routing components.
 Section~\ref{sec:results} discusses the comparative results of different RAG techniques and highlights the performance of MCERF across various tasks.
-Section~\ref{sec:Conclusions} concludes the paper with key findings and insights.
-Finally, Section~\ref{sec:Future Work} outlines limitations and future research directions, focusing on improved visual reasoning and more efficient multimodal retrieval frameworks for engineering applications.
+Section~\ref{sec:Future Work} outlines limitations and future research directions.
+Finally, Section~\ref{sec:Conclusions} concludes the paper with key findings and insights, focusing on improved visual reasoning and more efficient multimodal retrieval frameworks for engineering applications.